jeffmm/cmake_tutorial/v5-documentation/README.md

 make docs
 ```

-Check out your automatically-generated html documentation located in your `build` folder at `docs/html/index.html` by opening it in your web browser.
+Now check out your automatically-generated html documentation by opening `build/docs/html/index.html` in your web browser.